 Mangoes are absolutely my favorite fruit of all time.
 In India, the most popular varieties of sweet mangoes – Alphonso, Kesar, Dasheri, Badami, etc., are like nectar – naturally sweet, and absolutely delicious.
 The mango season in India runs from April to May, and this is the best time to stock up on these mangoes.
 Most Indian stores will have imported mangoes this time of year.
 You can use these mangoes to make fresh mango pulp, which you can freeze for using all year-round.

 We enjoy eating mangoes on their own, and I love using Mangoes to make my Mango salad with Avocado and Berries and for an indulgent treat, I use Alphonso mangoes to make this decadent Mango Cheesecake.

 But our favorite way to beat the heat in the warm months is to make my favorite Indian mango drink - mango lassi!
-It requires just a handful of ingredients and tastes so much better than the packaged stuff you get at the grocery store.
+My daily routine always includes a cup of Masala Chai, but in the summer months, I'll add a glass of Mango lassi to my routine - It requires just a handful of ingredients and tastes so much better than the packaged stuff you get at the grocery store.
 Nothing beats mango lassi made with fresh mangoes!

 What is lassi?

 Lassi is essentially an Indian mango drink made with yogurt, salt, and sugar, ice.
 Sometimes, buttermilk and cardamom are also added.
 Originally lassi was created in Punjab (Northern India), and the drink is churned to give it a thick frothy layer.

 Sweet Lassi is the most popular form of lassi – made mainly with sweetened yogurt.
 However, you can make lassi with fruits as well, such as my Strawberry lassi and the much-loved classic Mango Lassi.

 Yogurt – Use chilled Greek yogurt for thick lassi